spadgos/spadgos.github.com/source/_posts/2013-09-01-using-requirejs-for-standalone-libraries.markdown

 ## Automating the build

 The overall goal here is to make your life easier, and as every good programmer knows, the key to an easy life is automation, so we'll configure as we go.
 There's a ton of systems you can choose for automation, including Makefiles, Cakefiles, Rakefiles, Jakefiles, GruntJS and more.
 For what we need, I recommend using a Makefile.
-It might not be the most intuitive interface, but it's very powerful and could win purely on ubiquity.
+It might not appear to be the most intuitive interface, but it's very powerful and could win purely on ubiquity.
 It was created in 1977, and is widely known by developers of many different languages.
 This benefit is not to be underestimated: there is a ton of great documentation, community knowledge and [best practices][best-pracs] to help you along the way.

-With a good Makefile (or any other tool you choose), your project's build instructions should be "Run `make`", and never "Install the node modules, then the front end modules, then copy this, then...".
+With a good Makefile (or any other tool you choose), your project's build instructions should be to run one simple command, and never "Install the node modules, then the front end modules, then copy this, then...".

 ## Better living through Makefiles

 A Makefile is a text file which defines a number of build 'targets', each of which could depend on different targets first.
-Each then lists the instructions for making that target, for example copying files or compiling code.
+Each then lists the instructions for making that target; for example, copying files or compiling code.
 In general, the target is the path of a file - typically something which is created by that part of the build; otherwise any label can be given to a target.
 This is called a dummy target.
 If the target is a file and it exists on the file system and is up to date, then that step will be skipped.

 To execute a target, you run `make [target]`, eg: `make build`, `make clean`, or simply just `make`.
 As a convention, the first target you should declare in a Makefile is called 'all'.
 This is what is executed when invoked without a target specified -- not because it's called "all" but because it's first.